song31/comix-server/INSTALL.md

   DiskStation> ./install.sh
   ```

 The installer does everything for you: detects DSM version to determine configuration file path, updates Apahe and PHP configuration, installs comix-server, and restarts Apache HTTP Server.
-Now you can add your comix-server in the AirComics app.
-Use **Enter Address Manually** and put the server name, IP address, and the port number.
+Now you can add your comix-server in the AirComix app.
+Use **AirComix Server URL** and put the server name, IP address, and the port number on the app.
 The default port numer is 31257.

 ## Uninstallation using uninstaller